crystae2003/Web-Based-Games/README.md

 # Web Games

+### All Games have been developed in Javascript, HTML5 and CSS3

 ## Parking Zone
 Park the cars in their respective colored slots by clicking on cars to move them to the nearest empty slot!